Research Safety Campus Policies approved by the Research Safety Policy Council

 The University of Chicago’s Biosafety Manual provides detailed guidelines for handling pathogenic microorganisms and other potentially infectious materials at Biosafety Level 2.
 This manual discusses the recognition and control of biohazardous materials and includes an illustration of reporting structure and important contact information.
 You can download the full version or click on the Chapter most relevant to your search.

-Full Text PDF UC Biosafety Manual Third Edition
+Full Text PDF UC Biosafety Manual Sixth Edition

 Biological Spill Response